before · during · after

 Open your envelope

-Eleven envelopes are shuffled.
+Ten envelopes are shuffled.
 In rank order, each player picks one.
 Contents stay hidden until you click — then your envelope reveals:

 Envelope picker showing opened pieces